onewelcome/identity-cloud-documentation/docs/products/access/topics/end-user-support/user-management/user-management.md

 # User management

-Onegini Access manages the users' access to the mobile applications that they have installed.
+OneWelcome Access manages the users' access to the mobile applications that they have installed.
 There are a few ways to view or manage the end-users actions.
 For instance via the administration console you can search for a user to get an overview of all actions that a user has performed and what information is stored of that user.
 All user management possibilities are explained in this topic guide.

->**Note:** Onegini Access itself does not manage user personal data such as name, email, etc. It merely consumes incoming data that is given to the
+>**Note:** OneWelcome Access itself does not manage user personal data such as name, email, etc. It merely consumes incoming data that is given to the
-Onegini Access during user authentication.
+OneWelcome Access during user authentication.
 The authentication mechanism must take care that all communication for a given user identifier (user ID) refers to the same user and that this ID is unique.
 The user identifier is therefore also the identifier that is used in order to find information about a specific user.

 ## Manage user information via admin console

 Via the admin console you can get user information by going to the `Users` section.
-This section is accessible to all authorised users of the Onegini Admin console.
+This section is accessible to all authorised users of the OneWelcome Admin console.
 It gives an overview of the events and data for a user.
 In order to see user data you need to enter the user identifier for a specific user.

 ![Users](img/users.png)